rust-lang/rust/text/0320-nonzeroing-dynamic-drop.md

 attribute, and just repurpose its meaning to instead mean the
 following: *Never* inject a dynamic stack-local drop-flag for this value.
 Just run the drop code multiple times, just like today.

+In any case, since the semantics of this attribute are unstable, we will feature-gate it (with feature name `unsafe_no_drop_flag`).

 # Appendices